fairfield-university-ba505-fall2018/final-project-stuart-s-suicide-squad/.ipynb_checkpoints/Readme-checkpoint.md

 ## Sections

-1. The end user may add up to 4 stock ticker symbols
+1. Enter Up to 4 Stock Symbols
 2. The application will then provide a quick analysis including Fluctuation, Volatility, % Term Moving Average, 5, 50 and 200 day Moving Averages.
 3. A one step ahead forecast of the next price is provided with the RMSE (Root Mean Square Error score provided)for each Moving Average
 4. A current summary of the day's performance for each ticker is provided